jokeyrhyme/jokeyrhyme.github.com/_posts/2014-03-06-1-disable-os-x-touch-delay.md

 8. **disable the "Enable dragging" checkbox**

+### tips and tricks

+This does take a little getting used to, but I've found the following helps:

+- make sure that your three fingers are separated just slightly, so that the trackpad detects three separate fingers and not one giant blob thing

+- for long drags, when you run out of space, pick up your fingers and quickly put them down on the opposite side of the trackpad

+- the timing to continue a drag (when you've run out of space) is still short, so don't lift your fingers up for too long

+- definitely practice drawing selection boxes on your Desktop for a while, both big ones and deliberately small ones

 ### Why do I do this?

 With these settings, every single-finger-tap on my trackpad is interpretted as